Bowtie-free graphs have a Ramsey lift: Star Equivalences are Ramsey

 In this section we aim to prove Theorem~\ref{thm:mainII} which gives Ramsey property for structures with star equivalences.
+Advancing this we modify the key part of proof of Theorem~\ref{thm:NR}.

-We shall stress the fact that $\Forb_{L^\bullet}^{\approx}(\mathcal T)$ can not be expressed as a class $\Forb_{L^\bullet}(\mathcal T')$ where $\mathcal T'\setminus \mathcal T$ is a set of some irreducible structures.
+We shall stress the fact that $\Forb_{L^\bullet}^{\approx}(\mathcal T^\bullet)$ can not be expressed as a class $\Forb_{L^\bullet}(\mathcal T')$ where $\mathcal T'$ is a set of pure-irreducible structures.
 There is no way to express the fact that no vertex can be connected to centres of two different stars.
-Consequently we can not apply Theorem~\ref{thm:NR} directly.
-The proof of this is a variant of the Partite Construction \cite{Nevsetvril1989}.
+Consequently we can not apply Theorem~\ref{thm:NR} (or \ref{mainI}) directly.
+The proof below uses a variant of the Partite Construction \cite{Nevsetvril1989}.
 We modify its core part---Partite Lemma---in order to satisfy the additional equivalence condition.
-This strengthening of the Partite Lemma has some further consequences however in this paper we formulate it just in the context of our main theorem about bowtie-free graphs.